 Everything comes in and out of trend; landscape design is no exception to this!
-Sustainability and low maintenance design have been the trendiest pursuits for most businesses as of 2015.
-Sustainability is currently a hot topic in our industry and in everyday life, with ideas ranging from ways to catch solar energy, harvesting rain water, or growing your own food.
-Many people hear sustainability and low maintenance and automatically assume the project potentially lacks character, however that is not the case.
+Sustainability and low-maintenance design have been the trendiest pursuits for most businesses as of 2015.
+Sustainability is currently a hot topic in our industry and in everyday life, with ideas ranging from ways to catch solar energy, harvest rain water, or grow your own food.
+Many people hear sustainability and low maintenance and automatically assume the project potentially lacks character, however, that is not the case.
 There are many ways to become more sustainable, here are three steps you can take on your path to becoming more sustainable.

-Using permeable surfaces such as grasscrete or pavers that allows water to penetrate through to the ground, unlike concrete, this helps reduce sprinkler water consumption.
-This also limits the amount of storm water runoff, which then reduces the amount of pollution that goes into the lakes and streams.
-Using pavers with a grass or rock edging softens the look of your outdoor space while giving it some character as well.
+Using permeable surfaces such as grasscrete or pavers that allow water to penetrate through to the ground, unlike concrete, helps reduce sprinkler water consumption.
+This also limits the amount of stormwater runoff, which then reduces the amount of pollution that goes into the lakes and streams.
+Using pavers with grass or rock edging softens the look of your outdoor space while giving it some character as well.

-MP Rotating sprinkler heads reduces the amount of water loss due to evaporation by eliminating mist.
+MP Rotating sprinkler heads reduce the amount of water loss due to evaporation by eliminating mist.
 The head creates larger droplets of water than traditional spray heads and thus reduces water consumption.
-Upgrading your old sprinkler system with this new technology will help you preserve water and keep your landscape looking beautiful year round.
+Upgrading your old sprinkler system with this new technology will help you preserve water and keep your landscape looking beautiful year-round.